I know the wedding day timeline can be somewhat intimidating! So much to think about:

 4:00 First Look – 30 minutes

 This is one of my favorite parts of the wedding day!
 I will find the perfect location for my couple’s First Look prior to the getting ready portion of the day!
 Don’t stress about that one bit!
 I will make sure the location is private and as secluded as possible.
-The first 15 minutes gives five minutes for the bride and groom to each get to the location, five minutes for them to get into position and five minutes for the photographer to explain to both the bride and groom what’s going to happen, what to do, and ensure any family members creepin in for sneak peek respect the couple’s request for privacy.
-The later 15 minutes allows the bridge and groom to soak the moment in, embrace, and chat for a bit.
+The first 15 minutes give five minutes for the bride and groom to each get to the location, five minutes for them to get into position, and five minutes for the photographer to explain to both the bride and groom what’s going to happen, what to do, and ensure any family members creepin in for a sneak peek respect the couple’s request for privacy.
+The later 15 minutes allow the bride and groom to soak the moment in, embrace, and chat for a bit.

 99% of the time, if the bride and groom can get to the first look on time, the rest of the timeline stays on schedule.

 For more on what a First Look is and why I absolutely LOVE them, read this blog post on “The First Look Explained“

 4:15 – 4:45 Bride & Groom Portraits + Individuals (30 min)

 After the bride and groom take their time with the First Look, I will begin taking a few romantic portraits of the two of them while the initial excitement is still present!
 I will find the locations for these shots as well!
 Remember, the LIGHT determines where we shoot and so I can’t decide on portrait locations until the day of.
 As we shoot these portraits, the bridal party can start making their way to us for Bridal Party portraits!
 The first 10 minutes should include bride and groom portraits in one location, then 5 minutes each for bride and groom solo portraits, and finally 10 minutes of bride and groom portraits in a different location, if possible.